 What he had asked this computer to do was, for each address, to take six separate lines of an address, one by one, and compare each with every one of the other lines in all the other addresses.
 A total of 600,000 other fields – so each address had to make 3.6 million checks, meaning a total of 360 billion disk accesses.
 I worked out it would have taken more than twenty years to run!
 That is slow even by Accenture’s standards.
 I didn’t tell him that, of course.
 One of the reservations clerks was an intuitive guy who knew nothing about computers but who had somehow seen through this IT wizard, and he pleaded with me to tell him how long the process would have taken – I confess, I did..
 I can’t stand professionals who are incompetent.

 The problem with big numbers is that they are so hard to imagine, since the brain is used to manageable figures of fives and tens.
 The digit 1 followed by 80 zeroes is assumed to be quite a large number, because, wow, imagine all those zeros!
 But there again, zeros are not actual amounts, and 80 isn’t such a big number, so surely 80 of anything can’t be all that large?
 In fact this number is about how many atoms there are in the Universe!

 And as for lengths of time, 3 followed by 9 zeroes sounds trivial.
-But it’s the number of seconds in one hundred years: let’s say you have another 25 years of life remaining – that’s 788 million seconds – and only about 525 million waking seconds.
+But it’s the number of seconds in about 95 years: let’s say you have another 25 years of life remaining – that’s 788 million seconds – and only about 525 million waking seconds.

 Yes, yes, but this is boring.
 What about those proteins?